-Next, students were asked to rate their interest with four different kinds of sustainability courses or content at Ohio State on a 1-5 "not at all interested" to "extremely interested" scale (N=152-944).
-See Figure 1.5 below for average scores per item and Figure 1.6 for between major comparisons.
-There seems to be a moderate amount of interest for general education courses and major-based courses overall, with a small trend of increasing interest in sustainability courses since 2018.
-Figure 1.6 suggests more interest among UENG students in major courses with a focus on sustainability, and the least interest among EHE students.
+Next, students were asked to rate their interest with four different kinds of sustainability courses or content at Ohio State on a 1-5 "not at all interested" to "extremely interested" scale (N = 172-1072).
+There seems to be a small decrease in the amount of interest for general education courses and continuing increase in major-based courses overall, with a small trend of increasing interest in sustainability courses for minor-based courses since 2018.

+Figure 1.6 suggests more interest among UENR students in major courses with a focus on sustainability, and the least interest among UBUS students.